15 Best CMS Platforms to Start a Website in 2023

 - Built-in comments ‒ allow visitors to comment on pages and posts.

 Joomla is an open-source CMS that powers over 2% of all websites.
-Compared to other CMS platforms, Joomla’s core software offers more functionality right away, such as its multilingual features.
-However, the initial setup can be challenging for non-technical users.
+Compared to other CMS platforms, its core software offers more functionality right away, such as its multilingual features.
+However, the initial setup of Joomla can be challenging for non-technical users.

 - Manage a site with hundreds of sub-pages efficiently.